-In Haarlem, the main shopping streets are called “de Gouden Straatjes” (streets of gold).
+The main shopping streets are known as “de Gouden Straatjes” (streets of gold).
 Filled with boutiques and specialty food stores, they’re a delight for browsers and shoppers.
 The most well-known streets for shopping in Haarlem are Grote Houtstraat, Barteljorisstraat, and Zijlstraat, but there are plenty of smaller streets like Schagchelstraat and Kleine Houtstraat where you can find a selection of great stores.

 Don’t miss Chocolaterie Pierre, a family-run chocolate shop with truffles and ice cream, or Olivia and Kate if you’re looking for clothing and accessories.
 Vintage Curators offers unique items and vintage clothes, and you can find teas from around the world at Tea My Dear.